aantron/ocaml.org/data/planet/skjegstad/local-mirageos-development-with-xen-and-virtualbox.md

 <p>We are now ready to set up networking. </p>
 <h3>Networking</h3>
 <p>Internet access should work out of the box for dom0, but to enable network access from the domU's we have set up a bridge device that they can connect to.
 We will call this device br0.
 Since this is a development environment we also want the unikernels to be accessible from the host operating system (so we can test them), but not from the local network.
 Virtualbox has a feature that allows this called a host-only network. </p>
 <p>To set up the host-only network in Virtualbox we have to shutdown the VM (<code>sudo shutdown -h now</code>).
-Then go to Preferences in Virtualbox and select the &quot;Network&quot; tab and &quot;Host-only Networks&quot;.
+Then go to Preferences in Virtualbox and select the "Network" tab and "Host-only Networks".
 Create a new network.
 Make sure that the built-in DHCP server is disabled - I have not managed to get the built-in DHCP server to work with Mirage, so we will install a DHCP server in dom0 instead.
 If you already have an existing host-only network and you disabled the DHCP server in this step, remember to restart Virtualbox to make sure that the DHCP server is not running. </p>
 <p>After setting up the host-only network, exit preferences and open the settings for the VM.
-Under the &quot;Network&quot; tab, go to &quot;Adapter 2&quot;, enable it and choose to attach to &quot;Host-only Adapter&quot;.
+Under the "Network" tab, go to "Adapter 2", enable it and choose to attach to "Host-only Adapter".
 Select the name of the network that you just created in Preferences.
-Under advanced, select &quot;Allow All&quot; for &quot;Promiscuous mode&quot;.
+Under advanced, select "Allow All" for "Promiscuous mode".
 Exit and save.</p>
 <p>You can now start the VM with the new network configuration.
 After booting, edit /etc/network/interfaces to setup up the host-only adapter (eth1) and add it to the bridge (br0).
 The configuration below is based on the default IP range (192.168.56.x) for host-only networking in Virtualbox - if you have made changes to the default network configuration you may have to update the configuration here as well. </p>
 <div class="highlight"><pre><span class="c"># /etc/network/interfaces</span>
 auto lo